mwwojcik/airline-reservation-system/readme.md

   @Test
   void shouldNotCreateReservationLimitExceeded() {}

-  @DisplayName("Should lock reservation when it is new")
+  @DisplayName("Should currentlyLocked reservation when it is new")
   @Test
   void shouldLockCreatedReservation() {}

-  @DisplayName("Should not lock when reservation is confirmed")
+  @DisplayName("Should not currentlyLocked when reservation is confirmed")
   @Test
   void shouldNotLockConfirmedReservation() {}

-  @DisplayName("Should lock when number of locked reservations equals 2")
+  @DisplayName("Should currentlyLocked when number of locked reservations equals 2")
   @Test
   void shouldLockWhenNumberOfLockedReservationsEquals2() {}

-  @DisplayName("Should not lock when number of locked reservations eqals 3")
+  @DisplayName("Should not currentlyLocked when number of locked reservations eqals 3")
   @Test
   void shouldNotLockWhenNumberOfLockedReservationsEqals3() {}

-  @DisplayName("Should lock when departure date more than 2 weeks")
+  @DisplayName("Should currentlyLocked when departure date more than 2 weeks")
   @Test
   void shouldLockWhenDepartureDateMoreThan2Weeks() {}

-  @DisplayName("Should not lock when departure date less than 2 weeks")
+  @DisplayName("Should not currentlyLocked when departure date less than 2 weeks")
   @Test
   void shouldNotLockWhenDepartureDateLessThan2Weeks() {}